-Coca Cola attempted to persuade the US Treasury to mint a 7.5 cent coin; a can of Coke had been a nickel since 1886 and needed to be raised due to inflation, but they felt a dime was too much.
+Coca-Cola attempted to persuade the US Treasury to mint a 7.5-cent coin; a can of Coke had been a nickel since 1886 and needed to be raised due to inflation, but they felt a dime was too much.

-In 1951, Ray Bradbury wrote a short story about a giant, fire-breathing lizard which was made into the 1953 film The Beast from 20,000 Fathoms.
+In 1951, Ray Bradbury wrote a short story about a giant, fire-breathing lizard, which was made into the 1953 film The Beast from 20,000 Fathoms.
 This film then inspired Ishirō Honda, a Japanese producer, to make Godzilla in 1954.

-Biologist James D. Watson and Francis Crick published “Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.”
+Biologists James D. Watson and Francis Crick published “Molecular Structure of Nucleic Acids: A Structure for Deoxyribose Nucleic Acid.”
 With little more than a drawing and some accompanying text, Watson and Crick discovered the structure of DNA.

 2 minutes to midnight, according to the Bulletin of Atomic Scientists.